jeanmayorga/publications-app/README.md

 1. [React js](https://reactjs.org/): A JavaScript library for building user interfaces
 2. [Redux](https://www.npmjs.com/package/redux): A predictable state container for JavaScript apps.
 3. [React-Redux](https://www.npmjs.com/package/redux): React Redux is maintained by the Redux team, and kept up-to-date with the latest APIs from Redux and React.
 Predictable.
-4. [emotion-theming](https://www.npmjs.com/package/emotion-theming): Emotion-theming is a theming library inspired by _Styled-components_
+4. [emotion-theming](https://www.npmjs.com/package/emotion-theming): Emotion-theming is a theming library inspired by **Styled-components**
-5. [Ant Design](https://ant.design/): A design system for enterprise-level products.
+5. [Ant Design](https://ant.design/): A design system similar to Material UI for enterprise-level products.
 Create an efficient and enjoyable work experience.
 6. [AWS Amplify](https://aws.amazon.com/es/amplify/): AWS Amplify is a set of tools and services that enables mobile and front-end web developers to build secure, scalable full stack applications, powered by AWS.

 ## Available Scripts